theoscott1002/student-crud-api-aws/README.md

 ----->Issues encountered: 1.
 Got an unhealthy image; had to add app.run(host="0.0.0.0", port=5000) to the run.py
 2. Had issues connecting to the db(PostgreSQL service); Logged into the container bash while it was running and  Ran flask db init, flask db migrate -m "initial migration", and flask db upgrade to create the db table
 ----->How to start containers: docker start student-api  and docker start db

+###-----CICD-PIPELINE----------########
+Updated the Makefile
+Create a GitHub Actions Workflow
+Configure DockerHub Credentials- DOCKERHUB_USERNAME and DOCKERHUB_TOKEN
+Setup a Self-Hosted GitHub Runner- follow the instructions from Github make sure you are in the actions-runner folder before running .\run.cmd Used Block. to take care of indentations for linting Steps to push to GitHub
+1. git add filename
+2. git commit -m "comment"
+3. git push -u origin cicd-pipeline
+Then cd actions-runner, then .\run.cmd to start runner